ZainRizvi/ZainRizvi.github.io/_posts/2016-03-24-create-site-with-facebook-login-using-asp.net-core.md

 ---
-title: "Create a site using Facebook authentication on ASP.NET Core"
+title: "Let customers use Facebook authentication to log into your ASP.NET Core site"
+excerpt: "How to setup Facebook authentication in a way that we get access to the person's basic information and their email address when they log in."
 ---

 The goal of this post is to setup Facebook authentication in a way that we get access to the person's basic information and their email address when they log in.